 - Having real access to healthy and nutritious food through growing, preserving and preparing their own food.
 We do this by offering food growing resources and operating neighborhood-based farmers markets. - Changing school food policies to guarantee that their children eat healthy, nutritious meals, made fresh daily.
 We do this by supporting food growing projects and local schools with students and parents. - Sharing knowledge and skills on food growing, food preparation, seed saving and food preservation.
-The more women have these skills and share them with each other, the more influence they will have in creating a food justice movement.
+The more women have - these skills and share them with each other, the more influence they will have in creating a food justice movement.
 We do this by hosting forums, workshops and creating educational materials on food justice. - Challenging local restaurants to prepare food that is local, fresh, culturally relevant and does not use exploitative labor, including those who pick the food, prepare the food and serve the food. - Demanding that the City of Grand Rapids allow women of color to garden on vacant, city-owned land for food production in their neighborhoods.

-For more information on the food growing and food justice work of Our Kitchen Table, contact us:
+For more information on the food growing and food justice work of Our Kitchen Table, contact us at OKTable1@gmail.com.

-OKTjustice.org media@OKTjustice.org 616-206-3641

-ur Kitchen Table believes that these injustices need to be fought and the fight needs to be led by women of color.
+OKTjustice.org oktable1@gmail.com 616-206-3641 ur Kitchen Table believes that only a movement led by women of color can change these injustices.
 While providing temporary relief, food handouts and food assistance, are not the answer.
-We need a food system where women of color and communities of color play an intricate role in determining the kind of food they eat, how it is produced and who benefits from that food production.
+We need a food system where women of color and communities of color play an intricate role in determining the kind of food they eat, how it is produced and who participates and benefits from that food production.